-Exclusive technical support and consulting service agreements: Under the Exclusive Technical Support and Consulting Service Agreements entered into between Lanting Jishi and Lanting VIEs, Lanting Jishi agreed to provide Lanting VIEs with technology support and consulting services, including the maintenance of computer rooms and websites, the provision of technology platforms required for operations, provision and maintenance of office networks, the conception, configuration, design, updating and maintenance of web pages, the maintenance of customer service platforms, employee training, advertisements, publicity and promotions, and provision of logistics support for product sales and services.
-Lanting VIEs agreed to pay a service fee equal to substantially all of their net income, an amount equivalent to the amount of the respective VIEs' operating revenue for the then current quarter after the deduction of: (1) working capital necessary for the maintaining of the daily operations of the respective VIEs; and (2) the amount of cash required for the respective VIEs' capital expenditures.
-The exclusive technical support and consulting service agreements will be valid until the liquidation of Lanting VIEs, unless terminated earlier at Lanting Jishi's sole discretion.
+Exclusive Technical Support and Consulting Service Agreements: Under the Exclusive Technical Support and Consulting Service Agreements entered into between Shenzhen Lanting Jishi and Shenzhen Lanting VIEs, Shenzhen Lanting Jishi agreed to provide Shenzhen Lanting VIEs with technology support and consulting services, including the maintenance of computer rooms and websites, the provision of technology platforms required for operations, provision and maintenance of office networks, the conception, configuration, design, updating and maintenance of web pages, the maintenance of customer service platforms, employee training, advertisements, publicity and promotions, and provision of logistics support for product sales and services.
+Shenzhen Lanting VIEs agreed to pay a service fee equal to substantially all of their net income, an amount equivalent to the amount of the respective VIEs' operating revenue for the then current quarter after the deduction of: (1) working capital necessary for the maintaining of the daily operations of the respective VIEs; and (2) the amount of cash required for the respective VIEs' capital expenditures.
+The exclusive technical support and consulting service agreements will be valid until the liquidation of Shenzhen Lanting VIEs, unless terminated earlier at Shenzhen Lanting Jishi's sole discretion.

-Share pledge agreements: Under the Share Pledge Agreements entered into among Lanting Jishi, Lanting VIEs, and the shareholders of Lanting VIEs, the registered shareholders of Lanting VIEs pledged all of their respective equity interest in favor of Lanting Jishi to secure Lanting VIEs and their shareholders' obligations under the various contractual agreements, including the business operation agreements and the exclusive technical support and consulting service agreements described above.
-If Lanting VIEs or any of their respective registered shareholders breach any of their respective contractual obligations under these agreements, Lanting Jishi, as pledgee, will be entitled to certain rights, including the right to sell the pledged equity interest.
-The registered shareholders of our VIEs agreed not to transfer, sell, pledge, dispose of or otherwise create any new encumbrance on their respective equity interest in our VIEs, without Lanting Jishi's prior written consent.
-Unless terminated at Lanting Jishi's sole discretion, the share pledge agreements will be valid until our VIEs and their shareholders fulfill all contractual obligations under the business operation agreements, the exclusive technical support and consulting service agreements and the equity disposal agreements.
-Our PRC counsel, Guangdong Lianyue Law Firm, has advised us that the pledges on the equity interest of Lanting VIEs were created and effective as such pledges have already been registered with the relevant local branch of the SAIC in accordance with the PRC Property Rights Law.
+Share Pledge Agreements: Under the Share Pledge Agreements entered into among Shenzhen Lanting Jishi, Shenzhen Lanting VIEs, and the shareholders of Shenzhen Lanting VIEs, the registered shareholders of Shenzhen Lanting VIEs pledged all of their respective equity interest in favor of Shenzhen Lanting Jishi to secure Shenzhen Lanting VIEs and their shareholders' obligations under the various contractual agreements, including the Business Operation Agreements and the Exclusive Technical Support and Consulting Service Agreements described above.
+If Shenzhen Lanting VIEs or any of their respective registered shareholders breach any of their respective contractual obligations under these agreements, Shenzhen Lanting Jishi, as pledgee, will be entitled to certain rights, including the registered shareholders of our VIEs agreed not to transfer, sell, pledge, dispose of or otherwise create any new encumbrance on their respective equity interest in our VIEs, without Shenzhen Lanting Jishi's prior written consent.
+Unless terminated at Shenzhen Lanting Jishi's sole discretion, the share pledge agreements will be valid until our VIEs and their shareholders fulfill all contractual obligations under the exclusive technical support and consulting service agreements and the equity disposal agreements.
+Our PRC counsel, Hiways Law Firm, has advised us that the pledges on the equity interest of Shenzhen Lanting VIEs were created and effective as such pledges have already been registered with the relevant local branch of the SAIC in accordance with the PRC Property Rights Law.